typerandom/validator/README.md

 # Validator [![GoDoc](https://godoc.org/github.com/typerandom/validator?status.png)](http://godoc.org/github.com/typerandom/validator) [![Build Status](https://travis-ci.org/typerandom/validator.svg?branch=master)](https://travis-ci.org/typerandom/validator)

-A simple, yet powerful validation library for Go.
+A powerful validation library for Go.

 **WARNING: This library is WIP and is at it's current state not suitable for production.
 If you use this library, you may be subject to breaking API changes.**

 ## Features

-* Tag structure fields with parameterizable validation rules.
+* Tag syntax that allows for typed parameters and multiple validation sets.
-* Validate deeply nested structures.
+* Validation of deeply nested structures.
-* Add custom validators.
+* Custom validators.
-* Load locale from JSON file.
+* Localized error messages.

+## Install

+Just use go get.

+    go get gopkg.in/typerandom/validator.v0

+And then just import the package into your own code.

+    import (
+        "gopkg.in/typerandom/validator.v0"
+    )

-## Getting Started
+## Getting started

-1. Import `github.com/typerandom/validator` into to your Go project.
-2. Add validation tags to the structure that you want to validate.
+1. Add validation tags to the structure that you want to validate.
 See section `Tagging` below.
-3. Call `errors := validator.Validate(onYourObjectThatYouHaveGivenValidatorTags)`.
+2. Call `errors := validator.Validate(yourObjectThatYouHaveGivenValidatorTags)`.
-4. Check if the return value (errors) are empty (using `errors.Any()`).
-If they are, then validation passed, if not, then show the errors to the user.
+3. Call èrrors.Any()` to check if there are any errors.
+4. If there are errors, handle them.
+Or use `errors.PrintAll()` if you're debugging.

 ## Example